Ode on Solitude

 Quotes to be Used

-The following lines are useful to quote when talking about some people who feel happy and thankful throughout their lives.
+The following lines are particularly useful to quote when discussing individuals who embrace a life filled with gratitude and contentment.

 Content to breathe his native air,